gitbuda/education/README.md

 # Algorithms

-Dumping ground for all sorts of algorithms.
+Dumping ground for all sort of algorithms.

 How to run?
 ```